nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   transfers.

-* If one of the specified `token_id`s is not defined within the FA2 contract, the entry point MUST fail with the error mnemonic `"FA2_TOKEN_UNDEFINED"`.
+* If one of the specified `token_id`s is not defined within the FA2 contract, the entrypoint MUST fail with the error mnemonic `"FA2_TOKEN_UNDEFINED"`.

 * Transfer implementations MUST apply transfer permission policy logic (either [default transfer permission policy](#default-transfer-permission-policy) or